-We are focussed.
+We are focused.
 Everything we do will help people be more active.
+We are inclusive.

 We leave nobody behind.
 We do not accept that characteristics like age, gender, sexual orientation, disability, ethnicity or income should determine your access to activity.